-For a huge percentage of high school seniors, current undergraduates, transfer students, and others who planned to make an enrollment decision to attend college in the fall, the spring 2020 emergency virtual instruction may be their only exposure to any form of online learning.
+For a huge percentage of high school seniors, current undergraduates, transfer students, and others who planned to make an enrollment decision to attend college in the fall of that year, emergency virtual instruction was for the most part their only exposure to any form of online learning.
 Virtual instruction prompted by the COVID-19 pandemic resulted in forming false perceptions about the integrity of online learning.
 Overnight, a widespread view emerged that online learning is a backup plan—better than nothing in an emergency, but not as good as an on-ground education with face-to-face instruction.

 Nothing could be further from the truth.

 In reality, an established online degree program is radically different from ad hoc emergency virtual instruction.
 In order to make informed decisions, students who are weighing their options need to understand how degree programs that were designed to be delivered online work.

 In-person programs were not prepared to move online.

 When the COVID-19 pandemic arrived, there was a rapid scramble for educators to move online with limited resources and little opportunity to prepare—all at a moment when students, parents, and faculty were also facing numerous personal and professional difficulties.